Mutual Fund Analyst Job Description

-The reason we urge you to try this (subject to you’re willing) is because there’s a market crunch for right talent.
-There’re more than 200 Asset Management Companies (AMC) who have thousands of mutual funds.
-But there’re not enough qualified individuals to fit the bill.
+The reason we urge you to try this (subject to you’re willing) is that there’s a market crunch for the right talent.
+There are more than 200 Asset Management Companies (AMC) who have thousands of mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc. But they’re not enough qualified individuals to fit the bill.

 So what do you need to become a mutual fund analyst?